 - Researched and drafted successful briefs for a landmark punitive-damages case before the United States Supreme Court.

-- Regularly advises investment firms on how to anticipate and predict California government outcomes.
+- Sought-after adviser to investment firms on how to anticipate and predict California government outcomes.

 - Led a hard-fought, successful effort to procure a multi-million-dollar contract with a Southern California county.